mountetna/monoetna/README.md

 ### Etna::Auth

-If this middleware is included, it will confirm that the auth token (from an `Authorization` header) is a valid JWT verified by the key in `config(:rsa_public)`.
+If this middleware is included, it will confirm that the auth token (from an `Authorization: Etna <token>` header or a cookie from `config(:token_name)`) is a valid JWT verified by the key in `config(:rsa_public)`.
 If so, it will set 'etna.user' in the Rack environment, which will be picked up by the Etna::Controller as @user.
+Note that the `:rsa_public` you set in your `config.yml` must correspond to the `:rsa_private` set in your authorization service.

 Alternatively, if there is no token, the request is signed by HMAC.
-HMAC-generated URLs are usually made by the application; there is an Etna::Hmac utility which helps you generate requirements.
+HMAC-generated URLs are usually made by the application; there is an Etna::Hmac utility which helps you generate the appropriate requirements and a URL.
 The result of the HMAC is access to the path with 'etna.hmac' set to `true`.

 While you are free to test @user in your controller (e.g., `return failure(403, 'You cannot perform this operation') unless @user.can_edit?(@params[:project_name])`), Etna::Route allows you to do these basic authentication checks via the route.
 E.g.: